 - Location: New Hampshire

-Drivers Training in New HampshireCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in New HampshireCompare Car Insurance Rates in 3 Steps

 Driver training is important for first-time drivers because driving is like any new skill; it requires learning and practice to become good.
-Experienced drivers can also benefit from driver improvement programs and can even use the improvement program to remove three demerit points from their driver licenses.
+Experienced drivers can also benefit from driver improvement programs and can even use the improvement program to remove 3 demerit points (see DMV Point System for more details) from their driver licenses.

 Commercial drivers need to consider specific training different than training to drive a car.
 Yet even commercial drivers start out as operators of regular vehicles.
 Let's take a look at driver training for operators.

 Driver training can be formal or informal.
-If you are 16-18 years old you are required to take a formal and approved driver education program.
+If you are under 18 years old, you are required to take a formal and approved driver education program.
 If you are not required to take a driver education program but still need some driver training you can consider professional or self-study.

 Professional driver training is offered by most of the same instructors who offer the driver education programs.
 If signing up for a classroom program does not meet your schedule or needs, consider taking private lessons.
 Customized lessons with hands-on practice can be very effective training.